 (2) recommend sentences, for most types of crime or at least most felonies, that are deemed to be appropriate in typical cases of that type (i.e., cases that do not present aggravating or mitigating factors that might permit departure from the recommendation);

-(3) were developed initially or later endorsed by a legislatively-created sentencing commission (regardless of whether the rules are embodied in statutes, and even if the sentencing commission ceased to exist at some point after the guidelines went into effect); and that
+(3) were developed by a legislatively-created sentencing commission (regardless of whether the rules are embodied in statutes, and even if the sentencing commission ceased to exist at some point after the guidelines went into effect); and that

 (4) judges are legally required to consider (even if the judge is then free to ignore the applicable recommendation), or that it appears judges are considering even if they are not required to.

 Applying these rules, the Resource Center does not currently include in its definition of sentencing guidelines jurisdictions:

 - States that formerly had but then repealed guidelines meeting these rules (Louisiana, Missouri, and Wisconsin).

-- Statutory determinate sentencing systems like the one in California; these systems were constructed without input from a sentencing commission.
+- Statutory structured- sentencing systems, like those in Alaska and California, which were constructed and implemented without input from a sentencing commission.

-However, when in doubt we have chosen to be more rather than less inclusive.
-Alaska’s guidelines consist of statutory presumptive sentences that have been supplemented with appellate case law adding additional presumptive sentences.
-We included this system not only because its presumptions and departure rules resemble more typical guidelines procedures, but also because the statutory-judicial guidelines structure that had taken form was then endorsed by a legislatively-created (albeit short-lived) sentencing commission.
-Florida represents another borderline case because its commission-drafted guidelines were replaced in 1998 with statutory presumptive minimum sentences.
+However, when in doubt we have chosen to be more rather than less inclusive..
+For example, Florida represents a borderline case because its commission-drafted guidelines were replaced in 1998 with statutory presumptive minimum sentences.
 We included this state because its current punishment code carries over elements of the former commission-drafted guidelines system.
-We also chose to include Massachusetts, even though its detailed commission-drafted guidelines have still not received legislative approval, because it appears that judges generally follow the commission’s recommended sentences, and the sentencing commission has recently been re-established.
+We also chose to include Massachusetts, even though its detailed commission-drafted guidelines have not received legislative approval, because it appears that judges generally follow the commission’s recommended sentences, and the sentencing commission has recently been re-established.

-To summarize: the following state and federal systems are included in this Resource Center and are deemed to be sentencing guidelines systems:
+To summarize, the following state and federal systems are included in this Resource Center and are deemed to be sentencing guidelines systems: